aduffeck/has_alter_ego/README.md

 # schizophrenia

 schizophrenia makes it possible to keep seed and and live data transparently in parallel.
-In contrast to other seed data approaches schizophrenia keeps your database and the seed definition in sync unless you've overridden it in the database.
+In contrast to other seed data approaches schizophrenia keeps the seed definition and your database in sync automagically unless you've overridden it in the database.

 # Installation